vikas326/VaccineUpdate/README.md

 # VaccineUpdate
-It is node application which sends the message to telegram channel
+It is python application which sends the message to telegram channel